communicator/dockerized-magento/README.md

 ### For Windows Users

-I suppose it will work on Windows, but I have not tested it.
-And I suspect that the performance will not be great due to the slow file-sharing protocol between the Windows hosts and the VirtualBox VM.
+1. Run `dos2unix config/installer/bin/*` to fix any line ending issues between the Windows and Docker containers caused on `git checkout`.
+2. Open up a `Git Bash` instance
+3. Start the projects using `./magento start` or `docker-compose up`

 ## Installation